Magmastorm3007/Resume-Latex-AI-Desktop/README.md

 # Resume-LaTeX-AI-Desktop

-Welcome to the **Resume-LaTeX-AI-Desktop** project!
+Welcome to the **Resume-Latex-AI-desktop** project!
 This project is a desktop application built with React, which generates beautifully formatted resumes using LaTeX.
 It integrates AI to personalize and enhance the resume-building process.

 ## Project Overview